sschleemilch/slimline.nvim/README.md

 require('slimline').setup {
-  bold = false, -- makes primary parts and mode bold verbose_mode = false, -- Mode as single letter or as a word style = "bg", -- or "fg".
+  bold = false, -- makes primary parts and mode bold verbose_mode = false, -- Mode as single letter or as a word style = 'bg', -- or "fg".
 Whether highlights should be applied to bg or fg of components spaces = {
     components = ' ', -- string between components
     left = ' ', -- string at the start of the line
-    right = ' ' -- string at the end of the line
+    right = ' ', -- string at the end of the line
   },
   sep = {
     hide = {